SeeYa

-SeeYa (Hangul: 씨야) was a South Korean girl group originally made up of Kim Yeon-ji, Lee Bo-ram, and Nam Gyu-ri.
-When the group debuted in 2006, they were marketed as the female version of SG Wannabe.
+SeeYa (Hangul: 씨야) is a South Korean vocal trio consists of Kim Yeon-ji, Lee Bo-ram, and Nam Gyu-ri.
+Debuted in 2006, they were marketed as the female version of SG Wannabe.

 SeeYa were known for their 2007 hit song "Love's Greetings", and won Best Female Group at the Mnet Asian Music Awards that same year.
 In 2009, Nam Gyu-ri left the group to pursue a solo career and Lee Soo-mi replaced her for only one year.
 The group later remained as a duo with Kim Yeon-ji and Lee Bo-ram prior to disbandment in 2011.

+On March 12, 2026, the group (Kim Yeon-ji, Lee Bo-ram, Nam Gyu-ri) announced their return as a full group after 15 years to celebrate their 20th debut anniversary.

 History

 2006–2007: The First Mind, Lovely Sweet Heart and promoting

 SeeYa's debut album, "The First Mind", was released on February 24, 2006, and was launched with the singles "A Woman's Scent" and "Shoes".
-The group also released a song did the soundtrack of drama The Invisible Man.
+The group also released a song for the soundtrack of drama The Invisible Man.
 SeeYa's first album was met with instant success in the Korean music industry.
 Their second album, "Lovely Sweet Heart", was released on May 25, 2007.
 The album sold over 81,00 copies in 2007, making it the fifth best-selling album in Korea that year.
 Their first single, "Love's Greeting", won awards at the 2007 Golden Disk Awards and the MKMF Awards.